The Whitaker Collections

 As well as housing a modern art gallery with regular exhibitions from a wide variety of artists, the Whitaker has 189 oil paintings in its permanent collection.
 Most of which have been donated by either the owner or painter.
 The wealth of Rossendale during the industrial revolution of the 19th century is directly reflected within the collection.
 For a small museum, there are a substantial amount of good quality portraits, and a fine collection of 19th century genre paintings.

 The permanently displayed portraits in the Hall and Landing Galleries are of local people, who have made a substantial contribution to the development of Rossendale since the 18th century.
 They include the major cotton and woolen mill manufacturers including those with a close connection to The Whitaker building.

 Of note in the Hall is the portrait of Mrs. Joseph Wood Whitehead.
 Ann, was George Hardman’s daughter.
 Seen on the opposite wall George Hardman had The Whitaker mansion built as his families’ residence.
 She married Joseph Whitehead, thereby uniting two great mill owning families.
 The Whitehead Mills were still working in the 1950’s.

 Other paintings on permanent display can be seen in the Victorian Drawing Room and in the Hardman Room.

 One of the most popular oil paintings in the collection is The Lifeboat by Marshall Claxton, a work which toured Australia as part of the National Gallery of Victoria touring exhibition Exiles and Emigrants in 2005 and 2006.
 The Devil’s Bridge on the St Gothard Pass by Thomas Creswick, is exhibited next to The Lifeboat.
 It is of note, Creswick was a contemporary of JMW Turner, who painted the same scene.

-The Whitaker holds regular exhibitions – please see our separate entries for further information.
+The Whitaker holds regular exhibitions – please click here for further information.

 - Free admission